Master of Management Studies (M.M.S.) Program

 The Colloquium

-TBM includes three required colloquia courses, which focus on (1) K-12 practitioner perspectives, (2) Reflection and connection, and (3) Equity in theory and action.
-Students’ grades are based upon attendance, participation, and deliverables assigned by the colloquia faculty.
+TBM includes three required colloquia courses, which focus on (1) K-12 practitioner perspectives, (2) reflection and connection, and (3) equity in theory and action.
+Students’ grades are based on attendance, participation, and deliverables assigned by the colloquia faculty.

 Capstone Project